 Residuals shall be initially reported at cost, or allocated cost (using proportional fair values) if acquired along with debt tranches from the securitization.
-Subsequent to initial acquisition, residuals shall be reported at the lower of adjusted cost (as defined in paragraph 67c) or fair value, with changes in fair value (or from adjusted cost to fair value) reported as other-than-temporary impairments.
-T
+Subsequent to initial acquisition, residuals shall be reported at either 1) the lower of adjusted cost or fair value under the Allowable Earned Yield method, with temporary reductions in fair value reported as unrealized losses, or 2) at the calculated practical expedient method permitted in SSAP No. 21.
+For the residual guidance, amortized cost is defined as the cost the residual reduced for distributions in excess of the Allowable Earned Yield and other-then-temporary impairments (OTTI).
+The Allowable Earned Yield is established at acquisition as the discount rate that equates the initial best estimate of the residual’s cash flows to its acquisition cost.
+With this approach, interest income is recorded under the effective yield method using the Allowable Earned Yield, capped by the amount of cash distributions received.
+Amounts received in excess of the Allowable Earned Yield reduces amortized cost.
+The practical expedient calculates book/adjusted carrying value (BACV) such that all distributions received are treated as a reduction in BACV.
+With this approach, the reporting entity will not recognize any interest or investment income until the residual tranche has a BACV of zero.

-The adjusted cost basis shall be calculated such that all cash flows received attributed to the residual tranche shall be treated as a return of principal and a reduction to the adjusted cost.
-In other words, cash flows received as a holder of the residual tranche shall not be recognized as interest or investment income until the residual tranche has a BACV (adjusted cost basis) of zero.
-Once the residual has a zero BACV, cash flows received shall be recognized as interest income.
-The residual shall continue to be reporting on Schedule BA, with the zero BACV, with reporting of the received cash as interest income until the structure matures/terminates, is unwound or no longer meets the definition of a residual tranche.
-With this guidance, the BACV (adjusted cost basis) shall not be increased prospectively or retrospectively based on a reporting entity’s estimates of future cash flows, and there shall be no amortization or accretion.
-Furthermore, adverse changes in estimated cash flows, resulting in an expectation that cash flows will not be received to cover the adjusted cost basis shall be recognized as an other-than-temporary impairment.
+Residuals shall be assessed for OTTI on an ongoing basis, with required assessment anytime that fair value is less than the reported value.
+For residuals measured using the Allowable Earned Yield method, an OTTI is considered to have occurred if the present value of expected cash flows discounted by the Allowable Earned Yield is less than amortized cost.
+For residuals measured under the practical expedient, an OTTI shall be considered to have occurred if the fair value of the residual is less than the BACV.

-At the point the residual ceases to meet the definition of a residual tranche (i.e., when all senior debt has been repaid), and the investment structure is expected to continue for more than a year, the investment shall be reclassified and accounting for prospectively in the scope of whichever SSAP applies.
-Although dependent on the resulting structure, presumably structures that cease to reflect a residual will likely be considered a debt security that does not qualify as a bod or an equity tranche in scope of SSAP No. 48.
-Reporting entities are not required to reclassify an investment if the resulting structure is unwound within 12 months of the senior debt being repaid.
+The residual guidance is adopted prospectively and includes transition guidance in applying the revised measurement method for securities previously captured in scope of another SSAP.
+This guidance mirrors concepts from the transition of the principles-based bond definition.

-Stapling of investments: The original exposure of the principles-based bond definition (May 2021) included an initial example (originally referred to as Appendix I – Example I) detailing a situation where “equity interests” from a tranche (such as residuals) were required to be held by a reporting entity when holding debt tranches.
-(That language identified situations where the reporting entity would be restricted from selling, assigning, or transferring the unsecured debt investment without also selling, assigning or transferring the equity interest to the same party.
-This restriction is often referred to as the “stapling” of investments.)
-Pursuant to the guidance in the original example, although the debt instrument would separately qualify as a creditor relationship for bond reporting, when considering the entirety of the holdings (both the equity interests and debt tranches combined), the investment would be considered an equity instrument in substance.
-Although the debt instrument would appear to have a higher priority of payment, that priority would be supported by the equity interest the reporting entity has to hold.
-(Ultimately, the reporting entity would be subordinate to themselves as they would recognize a loss on the equity tranche to safeguard payment under the debt tranche.)
-Under that initial proposed guidance, all holdings under such situations, including the debt tranches, would not qualify as creditor relationships and would not qualify for bond reporting.
+Stapling of investments: The original exposure of the principles-based bond definition (May 2021) included an initial example detailing a situation where “equity interests” from a tranche (such as residuals) were required to be held by a reporting entity when holding debt tranches.
+That language identified situations where the reporting entity would be restricted from selling, assigning, or transferring the unsecured debt investment without also selling, assigning or transferring the equity interest to the same party.
+This restriction is often referred to as the “stapling” of investments.
+Pursuant to the guidance in the initial example, although the debt instrument would separately qualify as a creditor relationship for bond reporting, when considering the entirety of the holdings (both the residual/equity interests and debt tranches combined), the investment would be considered an equity instrument in substance.
+Although the debt instrument would appear to have a higher priority of payment, that priority would be supported by the residual/equity interest the reporting entity has to hold.
+Ultimately, the reporting entity would be subordinate to themselves as they would recognize a loss on the residual/equity tranche to safeguard payment under the debt tranche.
+Under that initial proposed example, all holdings under such situations, including the debt tranches, would not qualify as creditor relationships and would not qualify for bond reporting.